 Although an early and engaged supporter of civil rights, in the second half of his life Bellow was angered by the excesses of Black Power.
 An opponent of cultural relativism, he exercised great influence in literary and intellectual circles, advising a host of institutes and foundations, helping those he approved of, hindering those of whom he disapproved.
 In making his case, he could be cutting and rude; he could also be charming, loyal, and funny.
 Bellow’s heroic energy and will are clear to the very end of his life.
 His immense achievement and its cost, to himself and others, are also clear.

 "There was a question that had come to trouble me a bit earlier, once I had taken the first steps on this return journey to Reims...

 Why, when I have had such an intense experience of forms of shame related to class, shame in relation to the milieu in which I grew up, why, when once I had arrived in Paris and started meeting people from such different class backgrounds, I would often find myself lying about my class origins... why had it never occurred to me to take up this problem in a book?"

-Returning to Reims is a breath-taking memoir of return, a family story of class, sexuality, gender and of the shifting political allegiances of the French working classes.
+Returning to Reims is a breathtaking account of one man's return to the town where he grew up after an absence of thirty years.
+It is a frank, fearlessly personal story of family, memory, identity and time lost.
+But it is also a sociologist's view of what itmeans to grow up working class and then leave that class; of inequality and shifting political allegiances in an increasingly divided nation.
 A phenomenon in France and a huge bestseller in Germany, Didier Eribon has written the defining memoir of our times.